tpmatthes/scroll-reaction/README.md

   /**
    * Explanation of terms
    *
-   * Listener elements can be registered by adding data-scroll-reaction attributes
+   * Listener elements can be registered
+   * by adding custom data attributes, e.g.
-   * Example: <a href="#section-1" data-scroll-reaction>...</a>
+   * <a href="#section-1" data-scroll-reaction>...</a>
    *
-   * Emitter elements are linked to one or multiple listener elements
+   * Emitter elements are linked to listener elements
-   * Usually the href attribute of a listener element should match the id of the emitter element
+   * Usually the href attribute of a listener element should
+   * match the id of the emitter element, e.g.
-   * Example: <section id="section-1">...</section>
+   * <section id="section-1">...</section>
+   *
+   * Scroll-Reaction.js works well with links,
+   * but it can handle any kind of HTML element
+   * If there is no href attribute, you have to assign
+   * a value to the data attribute, e.g.
+   * <h1 data-scroll-reaction="section-1">...</h1>
    */

   /**
-   * This attribute is used to find listener elements, add it to any element
+   * This attribute is used to find listener elements
-   * By default the href page anchor (e.g. href="#test") will be used to identify emitter elements
+   * By default the href page anchor (e.g. href="#test")
+   * will be used to identify emitter elements
-   * However, you can set this attribute to a valid id, if no href attribute exists
+   * However, you can set this attribute to a valid id,
+   * if no href attribute exists
    * @type {String}
    *
    * @example